-- C. The board should ensure that the necessary resources are in place for the company to meet its objectives and measure performance against them.
-The board should also establish a framework of prudent and effective controls, which enable risk to be assessed and managed. - D. In order for the company to meet its responsibilities to shareholders and stakeholders, the board should ensure effective engagement with, and encourage participation from, these parties. - E. The board should ensure that workforce policies and practices are consistent with the company's values and support its long-term sustainable success.
+- D. In order for the company to meet its responsibilities to shareholders and stakeholders, the board should ensure effective engagement with, and encourage participation from, these parties. - E. The board should ensure that workforce policies and practices are consistent with the company's values and support its long-term sustainable success.
 The workforce should be able to raise any matters of concern.

-- The board should assess the basis on which the company generates and preserves value over the long-term.
-It should describe in the annual report how opportunities and risks to the future success of the business have been considered and addressed, the sustainability of the company's business model and how its governance contributes to the delivery of its strategy. - 2 The board should assess and monitor culture.
+1. The board should assess the basis on which the company generates and preserves value over the long-term.
+It should describe in the annual report how opportunities and risks to the future success of the business have been considered and addressed, the sustainability of the company's business model and how its governance contributes to the delivery of its strategy.

+2. The board should assess and monitor culture and how the desired culture has been embedded.
 Where it is not satisfied that policy, practices or behaviour throughout the business are aligned with the company's purpose, values and strategy, it should seek assurance that management has taken corrective action.
 The annual report should explain the board's activities and any action taken.
 In addition, it should include an explanation of the company's approach to investing in and rewarding its workforce.